Perfect even modules and the even filtration: The even filtration

-\begin{proof} Since the condition of having even homotopy groups is stable under retracts, extensions and even (de)suspensions, we deduce that $\pi_{*}M$ is even for any perfect even $M$.
-Applying the same reasoning to $\pi_{*} \Map_{\Mod_{R}}(N, M)$, we deduce that all odd degree maps between perfect even $R$-modules are null-homotopic.
-In particular, this applies to the boundary map $C \rightarrow \Sigma A$, so that the cofibre sequence splits. \end{proof}
+is concentrated in even degrees is stable under retracts, extensions and even (de)suspensions in each variable separately.
+Since

+is concentrated in even degrees by assumption, we see that all pairs of perfect even modules have this property.
+We deduce that all odd degree maps between perfect even $R$-modules are null.
+In particular, this applies to the boundary map $C \rightarrow \Sigma A$, so that the cofibre sequence in the statement splits. \end{proof}

-\begin{corollary} Let $R$ be a $\mathbf{E}_{1}$-ring such that $\pi_{*}R$ is even.
+\begin{corollary} Let $R$ be an $\mathbf{E}_{1}$-ring such that $\pi_{*}R$ is even.
 Then, every additive presheaf $X \colon \Perf(R)_{ev}^{op} \rightarrow X$ is a sheaf with respect to the even epimorphism topology.
-In particular, connective covers of additive sheaves are calculated levelwise. \end{corollary}
+In particular, connective covers of additive sheaves are calculated pointwise. \end{corollary}